 Experience Life In

-Little is known at present about ownership of the home until the early 1990’s when Greg and Veronique Elam purchased the property, restored its original beauty and converted the second floor rooms into 4 charming guest rooms, each with its own bath.
-Extensive gardens were planned and planted, with lovely garden “rooms,” water features and pergolas.
-The gardens are so lovely that Good Housekeeping featured the gardens in their Spring 2006 issue: Garden Ideas and Outdoor Living.
+At present, little is known about the ownership of the home from about the mid-century time period to the early 1990s, when Greg and Veronique Elam purchased the property, restored its original beauty, and converted the second-floor rooms into four charming guest rooms, each with its own en suite bath.
+They also planned and planted the extensive gardens, with lovely garden “rooms,” water features, and pergolas.
+The exterior landscape is so lovely that Good Housekeeping magazine featured the gardens in their Spring 2006 feature “Garden Ideas and Outdoor Living.”